De Profundis (letter): Publication history

-In 1913 the unabridged text was read in court.
+In 1913, the unabridged text was read in court.
 In 1912 Arthur Ransome had published Oscar Wilde: a critical study.
 Douglas sued Ransome for libel, and the case went to the High Court in April 1913.
 Ransome's counsel (Campbell) had the unabridged De Profundis read to the High Court.
 While the full text "was so inconsistent as to be quite unreliable as evidence of anything except Wilde's fluctuating state of mind while in prison .... the endless text, read out by Campbell's junior, bored the jury and further irritated the judge.
 They rebelled, and the reading was broken off; but the unalterable impression that it left in everybody’s mind was that Bosie was, in Labouchere's words, a young scoundrel and that he had ruined his great friend."
-Douglas testified that he had received the letter from Ross, but after reading Ross's cover note threw it in the fire unread.
-He later said that he had never received the package at all.
+Douglas testified that he had received the letter from Ross, but after reading Ross's cover note threw it in a fire unread.
+He said later that he had never received the package at all.
 Observers reported that Douglas could not bear it when he learned that the letter was addressed to him and heard its full contents.
-Once during the reading he simply disappeared, and was roundly rebuked by the judge.
-Parts of the text were published subsequently in the London papers.
+Once during the reading he simply disappeared, and was rebuked by the judge.
+Parts of the text were published subsequently in the London newspapers.
 Ross quickly brought out another edition: The Suppressed Portion of "De Profundis", to claim the copyright on Wilde's work.
 It contained about half of the complete text.

 In 1949, Wilde's son Vyvyan Holland published the full text, but used a faulty typescript bequeathed to him by Ross.
 Ross's typescripts had contained several hundred errors, including typist's mistakes, his own emendations, and other omissions.

 In 1960, Rupert Hart-Davis examined the manuscript in the library of the British Museum, and produced a new, corrected text from it, which was published in The Letters of Oscar Wilde in 1962.
 He wrote that:

 The 1962 Hart-Davis edition is currently still in print in the expanded version of the book titled The Complete Letters of Oscar Wilde, which was published in New York and London in 2000.
 The British Library (formerly British Museum) published a facsimile of the original manuscript in 2000.
 The copyright to the text expired in the United Kingdom in 2013; the facsimile has since been in the public domain and is reproduced on the website of the British Library.